Private vs. Public Cloud – The Correct Approach for Security

 Hello!

-Over the last decade, cloud computing has been one of the driving forces that accelerated the digitalization of our world.
-Namely, the cloud offers many benefits, including reduced costs, better efficiency, and much better risk management, which is why over 90% of modern businesses use at least one cloud solution.
+Over the past decade, cloud computing has been one of the key drivers accelerating the digitalization of businesses worldwide.
+The cloud delivers tangible advantages such as lower costs, improved operational efficiency, and stronger risk management.
+As of 2026, more than 90% of modern companies rely on at least one cloud solution.

 What is a Private Cloud?